telia-oss/ace-knowledge-docs/Anonymization Proxy/anonymization-proxy.md

-## Overview
+## Anonymization Proxy

-Anonymization Proxy detects and anonymizes Personally Identifiable Information (PII) that originates from the use of ACE Knowledge Widgets (e.g., performing a search, chatting with an ACE Knowledge Chat Bot, etc.).
+Anonymization Proxy is a tool that detects and anonymizes Personally Identifiable Information (PII) originating from the use of ACE Knowledge Widgets.
+This tool is designed to help protect user privacy when interacting with ACE Knowledge Widgets.
+Any detected PII is processed within Telia cloud and never reaches foreign entities such as Microsoft Azure, where ACE Knowledge backend is hosted.

 ## Features

+Anonymization Proxy offers the following features:
-* Anonymization of PII such as personal names, social security numbers, telephone numbers.
+  * Anonymization of PII such as personal names, social security numbers, and telephone numbers.
-* Client IP masking - IP address of the user that works with ACE Knowledge Widgets is automatically masked as it is only visible to Anonymization Proxy application.
+  * Client IP masking - IP addresses are automatically masked as they are only visible to Anonymization Proxy application.
 Anonymization Proxy does not store this information and does not forward it to ACE Knowledge backend.

-## How can I use Anonymization Proxy?
+## Using Anonymization Proxy

-In order to be able to use Anonymization Proxy, please consider the following:
+Before using Anonymization Proxy, please note the following:
-  * Anonymization Proxy currently only works with public Widgets
+  * Anonymization Proxy currently only works with public Widgets.
-  * Since anonymization of PII is done outside of ACE Knowledge backend, it means that it is no longer possible to search on PII in Widgets when using Anonymization Proxy
+  * Anonymization Proxy does not allow searching on PII in Widgets.
-  * It is not possible to use Anonymization Proxy for v1-v3 Widget implementations
+  * Anonymization Proxy cannot be used for v1-v3 Widget implementations.
-  * Widgets distributed through Web provisions cannot be configured to use Anonymization Proxy
+  * Widgets distributed through Web provisions cannot be configured to use Anonymization Proxy.

 ### Enabling Anonymization Proxy

-Please contact ACE Knowledge support team if you wish to start using Anonymization Proxy.
-Team will enable the feature for your specified tenant(s).
+Please contact ACE Knowledge support team to start using Anonymization Proxy.
+They will enable the feature for your specified tenant(s).

 #### Portals

-Portal type of Widgets hosted on ACE Knowledge do not require additional configuration as long as they are **publicly accessible**.
-Please make sure accces mode is set to `Public access` in Widget's Security Settings:
+For Portal type of Widgets hosted on ACE Knowledge that are publicly accessible, no additional configuration is needed.
+Simply ensure that the access mode is set to `Public access` in Widget's Security Settings:

 ![](images/security-settings.png)

-Then, you can simply open Portal Widget by clicking `Preview` on the Widget and choosing `Yes` to `Preview using Anonymization Proxy` option as per below image:
+Then open the Portal Widget by clicking `Preview` and choosing `Yes` to `Preview using Anonymization Proxy` option:

 ![](images/preview.png)

-### Widgets embedded on your website
+### Widgets Embedded on Your website

-In order to embed Widget on your web site and configure it use Anonymization Proxy, please follow the general Widget installation instructions in `Embed on your website` section of Widget Editor.
-However, one small modification is needed for installation script.
+To embed Widget on your website and configure it to use Anonymization Proxy, follow the general Widget installation instructions in `Embed on your website` section of Widget Editor.
+One small modification is needed for the installation script.

-1. Click on `Show installation code` as per below image:
+1. Click on `Show installation code`:

 ![](images/embed.png)